scythiangold/launchcode-python-class/README.md

 # LaunchCode Python Class
 Intro to Python, object-oriented programming, and Django

 You most likely have completed [cs50x](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
-If not, that's cool, as long as you know programming basics (control flow, looping, variables, types, functions, etc).
+If not, that's cool, as long as you know programming basics (control flow, looping, variables, functions, etc).

 This set of exercises will teach you the basics of Python, introducting you to some object-oriented concepts along the way.
 There are 3 core problem sets:
 * [Problem Set 1 - Mario in Python](https://github.com/chrisbay/launchcode-python-class/tree/master/pset1): Python syntax, loops, conditions, output (stdout)